-Our diagnostic therapy equipment is modern, state of the art, and includes on-site X-Ray.
-Additional physiotherapeutic modalities are available and includes LASER Therapy, Decompression Therapy, Kinesiotaping, Trigger Point Therapy, Acupressure, Craniosacral Therapy, Electronic Muscle Stimulation, Massage Therapy and Traction.
+Our diagnostic therapy equipment is modern and state of the art.
+Physical Therapy includes LASER Therapy, Decompression Therapy, Kinesiotaping, Trigger Point Therapy, Acupressure, Craniosacral Therapy, Electronic Muscle Stimulation, Massage Therapy and Traction.
 Wellness Care Programs are offered which include diet evaluation, nutrition counseling and exercise.

 Click on a topic below to learn more »

 Many of the pain-sensing nerves of the spine are in the facet joints, the two interlocking “fingers” at the back of each spinal bone.
 The normally smooth surfaces on which these joints glide can become rough, irritated and inflamed.

 Surgical treatment often involves removing these facet joints, exposing the spinal cord!

 Another cause of lower back pain can be a bulging disc putting pressure on the spinal cord or a nearby nerve root.
 The result is often, numbness, tingling, or pain down the leg.
 Cutting away the bulging disc tissue, can permanently alter its ability to separate and cushion the adjacent bones.
 This rarely addresses the underlying structural cause(s) of the problem.

 The Chiropractic Approach is to help restore a more normal motion.

 A popular response to neck pain is taking drugs to cover up the problem (aspirin, analgesics, pain pills) or treating its symptoms (muscle relaxers, massage, hot packs).

 But, neck pain isn’t caused by a lack of aspirin or drugs.